selfire1/BibleGateway-to-Obsidian/README.md

 # BibleGateway-to-Obsidian
-This script adapts [jgclark's wonderful BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script to export well for use in [Obsidian](https://obsidian.md/).
+This script adapts [jgclark's wonderful BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script to export for use in [Obsidian](https://obsidian.md/).
+It accompanies a [Bible Study in Obsidian Kit](https://forum.obsidian.md/t/bible-study-in-obsidian-kit-including-the-bible-in-markdown/12503?u=selfire) that gets you hands-on with using Scripture in your personal notes.

 What the script does is fetch the text from [Bible Gateway](https://www.biblegateway.com/) and save it as formatted markdown file.
 Each chapter is saved as one file and navigation between files as well as a book-file is automatically created.
 All of the chapter files of a book are saved in it's numbered folder.